rostislav-nikitin/socOS/README.md

     .equ PROT_DDRC				= 0x27
     ...
     ```
-    This kind of files should be included into the "definitions include block" of the you application app.asm file which structure will be discussed later
+    This kind of files should be included into the "definitions include block" of the you app.asm file (application entry point) which structure will be discussed later
     * "{driver_name}_dseg.asm"	- here are data segment static variables, structures, arrays that are used by the component internally
     ```Assembly
     .dseg
 	st_{driver_name}:	.BYTE SZ_ST_{DRIVER_NAME}
     ```
-    This kind of files should be included into the "data segment include block" of the your main application app.asm file which structure will be discussed later
+    This kind of files should be included into the "data segment include block" of the your main app.asm (application entry point) file which structure will be discussed later
     * "{driver_name}_cseg.asm"	- this is a code block of the driver with the driver implementation
     ```Assembly
     .macro m_led_init